Takeaways from Paul Hastings’ Completion of the First Zoom Hatch-Waxman Act Trial in DNJ

 The virtual trial, held from September 24 through October 2, represented the culmination of years of litigation by Paul Hastings LLP on behalf of its client Mitsubishi Tanabe Pharma Corporation (“MTPC”) regarding key Orange Book patents covering the blockbuster endocrinology drugs Invokana® and Invokamet®.
 Although a number of generic producers have sought to challenge patents covering these drugs, all except for Zydus Pharmaceuticals (USA) Inc. have ultimately relinquished their obviousness defenses.

 Trial against Zydus was originally scheduled for May, but was postponed due to the COVID-19 pandemic.
-Paul Hastings had reached an agreement with opposing counsel to extend the original 7.5-year regulatory stay against the launch of the generic product from September 29, 2020, until 120 days after the end of the rescheduled trial (
+Paul Hastings had reached an agreement with opposing counsel to extend the original 7.5-year regulatory stay against the launch of the generic product from September 29, 2020, until 120 days after the end of the rescheduled trial (see more here).
+In view of the continuing limitations on in-person trials imposed by the pandemic, the Court and both parties subsequently decided to proceed with a virtual trial in late September and early October (with additional expert testimony on October 29, 2020).

 Value of a Third-Party Tech Vendor